Unpowered site: $8 per night

-Once you have arrived and unpacked, rest under the shade of one of the many majestic red gums and listen to the sound of the varied birdlife.
+Once you have arrived and unpacked, rest under the shade of one of the many majestic red gums and listen to the sound of the local birdlife.
 Take a walk along the river walking track where you will be delighted as you discover the abundance of bird and water life and the rich tapestry of flora found on the banks of the Glenelg.
-The locality also houses a colony of endangered “growling grass frogs”.
-(The Harrow Discovery Centre has loads of information and booklets for you to source).
+The locality also houses a colony of endangered “growling grass frogs” (The Harrow Discovery Centre has loads of information about local wildlife, for your use).

-The swimming is awesome at the ford, but please do not leave the children unsupervised.
+The swimming is awesome at the fiord, but please do not leave the children unsupervised.

-The camping area over looks the Johnny Mullagh Oval which is ideal for family cricket allowing budding sporting heroes to dream and relive the moment in 1878 when Johnny Mullagh launched a cricket ball out of the oval, across the street and into the paddock heading up the hill which now proudly displays a plaque mounted on a rock to mark the actual spot 151 yards from the crease.
+The camping area over looks the Johnny Mullagh Oval, which is ideal for family cricket, allowing budding sporting heroes to dream and relive the moment in 1878 when Johnny Mullagh launched a cricket ball out of the oval, across the street and into the paddock heading up the hill.
+The hill now bears a plaque, mounted on a rock, to mark the actual spot, 151 yards from the crease.

-Be prepared for some company as the kookaburra’s come to watch and have a laugh with you, it might pay to throw another snag on the Barbie.
+And be prepared for some company, as the kookaburras come to watch and have a laugh with you.
+It might just pay to throw another snag on the barbie!

 The Johnny Mullagh Reserve and campground holds “RV friendly location status” and welcomes campers in tents, caravans and other RVs, all-year-round.